President, Building for the Arts NY, Inc.

 Wendy is an active member of the Urban Land Institute (former Trustee, Chair of 2017 Global Awards Jury, and past Chair of the Women’s Leadership Initiative).
 She is a member of the Board of Directors of the Brooklyn Navy Yard Development Corporation, where she chairs the Finance Committee.
 She is also a member of the Board of Directors of the Actors Fund Housing Development Corporation and Gemini Arts Initiative, the developer of the Powerhouse Arts Center in Gowanus, Brooklyn.

 Wendy is a past president of WX (Women Executives in Real Estate) and was the 2016 WX Woman of the Year.
 She is a former member of the Board of Directors and Executive Committee of Cushman & Wakefield and has taught real estate development at Columbia Business School.

-The recipient of numerous awards, including Keen Company’s 2019 Vision Award, Wendy holds degrees from Brown University, University of Michigan, and New York University.
+Wendy is the recipient of numerous awards, including Crain’s 2021 Notables in Non-Profits and Keen Company’s 2019 Vision Award.
+Wendy holds degrees from Brown University, University of Michigan, and New York University.

 Tel: 212 695 3036

 Ken Shillingford has spent his entire career in service, spanning the public and nonprofit sectors.
 He was one of the first recruiters for Teach For America; implemented one of the earliest foster care programs for HIV+ children and their caregivers at Miracle Makers; operationalized education programs for home care workers at New York’s largest healthcare union; and most recently was Finance Vice President/Director at groundbreaking organizations Expeditionary Learning and Echoing Green.